20000yshust/20000yshust.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Currently, I am a Research Engineer at Z.ai.
-I received my Master’s degree from Tsinghua University and my Bachelor’s degree from Huazhong University of Science and Technology (HUST).
+I am currently a Research Engineer at Z.ai, focusing on post-training techniques for Vision-Language Models (VLMs), with particular emphasis on Reward Models and General Reinforcement Learning.
+I hold a Master's degree from Tsinghua University and a Bachelor's degree from Huazhong University of Science and Technology (HUST).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.